 Another interesting result concerns the relation between the CA and the fiscal balance for the three interaction terms.
-According to our estimates the fiscal balance has a positive and significant sign for the eurozone core countries (0.26) and for the OECD group excluding the eurozone (0.21), confirming the twin deficit hypothesis for these groups of countries, in line with the findings of Chinn and Ito (2008).31 Interestingly, the panel estimates show no significant relation between the government and the external balance for the peripheral countries.
-However, it is worth noting that this outcome is the average of very different individual country results and structural changes could somehow have had an influence.
-To further investigate this apparently counter-intuitive result for the periphery, we considered additional regressions, testing the differentiated impact on the current account of the budget balance regressor interacted with the three dummy groups (core, periphery and OECD).
-In this case we found that the budget balance is positive and significant as aggregate, but regressing the budget balance on the CA considering interaction terms, we find even in this case a negative and not statistically significant coefficient in the periphery.
-As a further check we also considered specifications including the cyclically adjusted budget balance.
-The results of a not significant effect for the periphery group are confirmed.
+According to our estimates the fiscal balance has a positive and significant sign for the Eurozone core countries (0.26) and for the OECD group excluding the Eurozone (0.21), confirming the twin deficit hypothesis for these groups of countries, in line with the findings of Chinn and Ito (2008).
+Interestingly, the panel estimates show no significant relation between the government and the external balance for the peripheral countries.
+Since according to some observers the relations between public deficit and CA are at the heart of the crisis affecting these countries, to further investigate this apparently counter-intuitive result for the periphery, we considered additional regressions in which we included budget balance as only regressor, as aggregate and again interacted with the three dummy groups.

+In this case we find that the budget balance is positive and significant as aggregate, but regressing the budget balance on the CA considering interaction terms, we find even in this case a negative and not statistically significant coefficient in the periphery.
+As a further check we also considered specifications including the cyclically adjusted budget balance and the results of a not significant effect for the periphery group were confirmed.